 Great Britain 1847 1 shilling green "embossed" (Die WW), SG55.

 An exceptionally fine and fresh close to large four margin unused original gum example with very crisp deep embossing.
-Superb colour and gum, very rare seen in such fine quality.
+Superb colour and gum, very rarely seen in such fine quality.

 Accompanied with a Brandon certificate of authenticity (2005).